To be an effective advocate, you need to know your way around the state Capitol.

 Often-missed quiet spot.
 Need a quiet place to wait, read or get online?
 The Legislative Reference Library, Room 645-SOB, is one of the Capitol’s best-kept secrets.
 Found on the sixth floor of the SOB, the library features current and historic information on legislation and legislators, and is free and open to the public.
 More and more of the Capitol complex is now wireless, so log on and see if you can connect wherever you find yourself.

 Snacks, beverages, and a haircut.
-The Capitol has a cafeteria in the basement called the Rathskeller, and a snack bar on the second floor.
-The SOB has a cafeteria in basement, as well as a public barbershop in Room B-15.
+The Capitol has a cafeteria in the basement called the Rathskeller that is open for extended hours during construction.
+The Capitol snack bar on the second floor is closed for now.
+You can find Capitol Barbers, a barbershop open to the public, in Room B-15 of the SOB.